microsoft/online-experimentation-metric-collections/genai/README.md

 ```

 ## Extensions beyond semantic conventions:
-For advanced use cases, it is possible to adapt the metric definitions and the summary rule query for use with instrumentation libraries that do not follow the current OpenTelemetry semantic conventions, or to push other types of spans into the custom `AppEvents_CL` table.
+For advanced use cases, it is possible to adapt the `other_supported_keys` array and filter conditions to create a summary rule query for use with instrumentation libraries that do not follow the current OpenTelemetry semantic conventions, or to push other types of spans into the custom `AppEvents_CL` table.